Dev-Siri/siri.dev/README.md

 ## Getting Started

-Make sure you have Node.js v16.12.0 or higher installed on your system.
+Make sure you have Node.js v18.14.1+ installed on your system.

 - Clone the repository